 However tempted you might be, this is not the place to paste in a strong essay you wrote for another school or to offer a few anecdotes that you were unable to incorporate into any of your other essays.
-Instead, this is your opportunity, if needed, to address any lingering questions that an admissions officer may have about your candidacy, such as a poor grade or overall GPA, a low GMAT score, a gap in your work experience, etc. In our mbaMission Optional Essays Guide, we offer detailed advice on when and how to take advantage of the optional essay, along with multiple sample essays, to help you mitigate any problem areas in your profile.
+Instead, this is your opportunity, if needed, to address any lingering questions that an admissions officer may have about your candidacy, such as a poor grade or overall GPA, a low GMAT score, a gap in your work experience, etc. Consider downloading our free mbaMission Optional Essays Guide, in which we offer detailed advice on when and how to take advantage of the optional essay, along with multiple sample essays, to help you mitigate any problem areas in your profile.

-We estimate the Video Essays will take 20–25 minutes to complete—which includes time for set-up and answering all the practice questions.
+We estimate the video essays will take 20–25 minutes to complete—which includes time for set-up and answering all the practice questions.

 Start by taking a deep breath.
 We understand that these video essays can make you feel like you are being put on the spot, but Kellogg is really not trying to scare you.
 The admissions committee simply wants a more dynamic representation of your personality than a written essay can provide.
 You cannot answer any of the school’s video questions incorrectly, so do not concern yourself with trying to give the “right” answer.
 Just respond to each query honestly, as smoothly as you can (despite any nervousness you may be feeling), and be yourself so the school can get a better sense of the unique individual you are.
-Thankfully, Kellogg provides some basic information about the nature of the questions you will encounter in the application’s video segment, so you will not be going in totally blind.
+Thankfully, Kellogg provides some basic information about the nature of several of the questions you will encounter in the application’s video segment, so you will not be going in totally blind.